 You will need:

-Puppy Food – Make sure you buy a brand that’s been specifically made to cater for a puppy’s dietary needs
+Puppy Food – Make sure you buy a brand that’s been specifically made to cater to a puppy’s dietary needs

 Toys– For playing and training, but also to give your puppy something to chew on that isn’t your favourite pair of shoes